Chevrolet Suburban Insurance Rates

 Want to jump right into finding Chevrolet Suburban insurance rates?
 Enter your ZIP code in our free tool above.

-The average insurance rates for a Chevrolet Suburban are $1,368 a year for full coverage.
-Comprehensive insurance costs on average $306 a year, collision costs $506, and liability coverage is estimated at $398.
-Buying just liability costs approximately $460 a year, with insurance for high-risk drivers costing $2,950 or more.
-16-year-old drivers cost the most to insure at $5,078 a year or more.
+Estimated insurance rates for a Chevrolet Suburban are $1,368 a year including full coverage.
+Comprehensive insurance costs approximately $306 a year, collision insurance costs $506, and liability is estimated at $398.
+A liability-only policy costs approximately $460 a year, and high-risk insurance costs $2,950 or more.
+Teenage drivers pay the most at up to $5,078 a year.

 Average premium for full coverage: $1,368

-Rate estimates include $500 deductibles, 30/60 split liability limits, and includes medical/PIP and uninsured motorist coverage.
-Prices are averaged for all states and Suburban trim levels.
+Includes $500 deductible amounts, liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates include averaging for all 50 U.S. states and Suburban trim levels.

-For a driver around age 40, Chevrolet Suburban insurance rates go from as low as $460 for liability-only coverage to a high of $2,950 for a high-risk insurance policy.
+Using a middle-aged driver as an example, insurance rates for a Chevrolet Suburban range from as low as $460 for just liability insurance to a high of $2,950 for a driver that may need high-risk insurance.

 Use the form below to get customized rates for your location.